When is the Annual Information Statement due?

 Newly registered charity

-- submit an Annual Information Statement that reports on the 3 months or less left in your charity’s current reporting period, or
+- submit an Annual Information Statement that reports on the time left in the charity’s current reporting period (which would be 3 months or less), or

-- wait until the next reporting period and submit an Annual Information Statement that reports on the 12-15 months that your charity has been registered.
+- wait until the next reporting period and submit an Annual Information Statement that reports on the 12-15 months that the charity has been registered.

-For example, if the end of your charity’s reporting period is 30 June 2017, and the date on which the ACNC decided to register your charity is 5 April 2017, then you can either:
+For example, if the end of your charity’s reporting period is 30 June 2021, and it was registered with the ACNC on 5 April 2021, you can either:

 If you choose to report for 3 months or less:

-- the financial information in the Annual Information Statement and the financial report (if required) you provide can be for the full year or for the period you have been operating;
+- the financial information you provide can be for the full year or for just the period the charity has been operating

-- your charity will be able to report for a standard reporting period (12 months from 1 July) in the following year.
+- the charity will be able to report a standard 12-month period in the following year.